 Investors should intentionally hold the same asset mix across all of their account types.

-A better approach is to hold the same risk-appropriate asset mix across all accounts.
 For example, a medium-risk investor with a balanced 60/40 portfolio could hold Vanguard’s VBAL or iShares’ XBAL in their RRSP, TFSA, and non-registered (taxable) account.

 Socially Responsible vs. Traditional Investments: Which is Better?

 Back in the day, “responsible investing” was mostly a niche area for investing.
 But today, it makes up a big chunk of Canada’s investment industry, with RI assets accounting for 50.6% of all Canadian assets under management.
 It’s an investment area that’s gaining traction among all age groups, but millennial investors are 65% more likely than Boomers to consider ESG factors when making investment decisions.
 But is socially responsible investing better than traditional investing?
 Will it yield better returns, or will your conscious portfolio be eaten up by higher fees?

 On the positive side, responsible investments have been shown to perform just as well or even better than traditional investments.
 It’s partly because the act of considering ESG factors helps minimize exposure to risks not visible within corporate financial statements, leading to improved long-term financial performance.
 Case in point: a 2015 Carleton University study showed that RI equity mutual funds in Canada outperformed their respective benchmarks 63% of the time.

 There are downsides to consider.
 Socially responsible funds often have higher fees, which can eat into your returns.
 The reason is that the market is narrower and fund managers have to be more actively involved in the process.
 However, robo advisors are starting to make SRI portfolios less costly to investors.